davidcoles/vc5/README.md

 First we need a development environment capable of building libbpf and Go binaries.
 Go 1.16 or later is needed due to using go:embed directives.
 On Ubuntu 20.04 this can be achieved with:

-  `apt-get install git build-essential libelf-dev clang libc6-dev libc6-dev-i386 llvm golang-1.16 libyaml-perl libjson-perl ethtool bridge-utils`
+  `apt-get install git build-essential libelf-dev clang libc6-dev libc6-dev-i386 llvm golang-1.16 libyaml-perl libjson-perl ethtool`

   `ln -s /usr/lib/go-1.16/bin/go /usr/local/bin/go`